Relational Concept Bottleneck Models: Experiments

-\paragraph{Baselines} We compare relational CBMs against state-of-the-art concept-based architectures, including CBMs with linear and non-linear task predictors (\textbf{CBM Linear} and \textbf{CBM Deep}), Deep Concept Reasoners (\textbf{DCR}), as well as \textbf{Feedforward} and \textbf{Relational black-box} architectures.
-Our relational models include also a variant of relational DCR, where we use only 5 supervised examples per concept (\textbf{R-DCR-Low}).
-Further details are in App.~\ref{app:baselines}. \paragraph{Evaluation} We measure task generalization using standard metrics, i.e., Area Under the ROC curve~\cite{hand2001simple} for multi-class classification, accuracy for binary classification, and Mean Reciprocal Rank for link prediction.
-We use these metrics to measure task generalization across all experiments, including out-of-distribution scenarios, low-data regimes, and interventions.
-We report their mean and $95\%$ confidence intervals on test sets using 5 different initialization seeds.
+\textbf{Models.} We compare R-CBMs against state-of-the-art concept bottleneck architectures, including CBMs with linear and non-linear task predictors (\textbf{CBM-Linear} and \textbf{CBM-Deep})~\citep{koh2020concept}, a flat version (\textbf{Flat-CBM}) where each prediction is computed as a function of the full set of ground atoms, but also with \textbf{Feedforward} and \textbf{Relational black-box} architectures.
+We also compared against DeepStochLog~\citep{winters2022deepstochlog}, a state-of-the-art NeSy system, and other KGE specific models for the studied KGE tasks.
+Our relational models include an R-CBM with DCR predictor (\textbf{R-DCR}) and its direct variant, using only 5 supervised examples per-predicate (\textbf{R-DCR-Low}).
+We also considered a non-interpretable R-CBM version where the predictions are based on an unrestricted predictor processing the atom representations (\textbf{R-CBM-Emb}).
+In the experiments, the loss function was selected to be the standard cross-entropy loss.
+Further details are in App.~\ref{app:baselines}. \textbf{Evaluation.} We measure generalization using standard metrics, i.e., Area Under the ROC curve~\citep{hand2001simple} for multi-class classification, accuracy for binary classification, and Mean Reciprocal Rank (MRR) for link prediction, MRR and Hits@N for KGE tasks.
+We use these metrics to measure generalization across all experiments, including out-of-distribution scenarios, low-data regimes, and interventions.
 We report additional experiments and further details in App.~\ref{app:expdetails}.